Look Out for These 7 Trends in the Internet of Things (IoT)

 The internet has become a beastly enterprise, with the past ten years seeing more technological advancements than perhaps any other industry.
 The Internet of Things, or IoT, for example, is one such advancement gaining immense traction in the marketplace.
-Here are 10 IoT trends to look out for.
+Here are 7 IoT trends to look out for this year.

 1. Big Data Convergence:

 IoT is changing the way we live and conduct business exponentially, generating a huge amount of data in the process.
 Big data platforms, for example, are usually made for supporting the demands of large-scale storage and for performing investigative work.

 Interestingly, IoT and big data have a lot in common.
 Smart devices, for example, are now being designed specifically for the purpose of digesting massive amounts of system and user generated data.
 The cloud has proven instrumental in meeting analytic and storage requirements in the realm of big data.
 Moving forward, the junction between IoT and big data will definitely be a trend on the rise.

 Albeit a powerful force, weaker elements in IoT are evident in the addition of devices behind the firewall of the network.
 While Securing the devices may be easy, securing the IoT itself proves a trickier phenomenon.
 Thus, security measures must exist between the network connection and the software applications linking to the devices.

 Perhaps the most notable benefits of IoT are it’s cost-effectiveness and efficiency, especially in data processing.
 Rapid-fire data processing is prominent in most smart devices, re: self-driving vehicles and intelligent traffic-lights (aptly coined, “smart lights”).
 Edge computing has been proposed as a potential solution, gaining immense popularity.